dnth/dnth.github.io/content/portfolio/bringing_high_quality_image_models_to_mobile/index.md

 I've also uploaded the app to Google Playstore.
 Download and try it out [here](https://play.google.com/store/apps/details?id=com.rice.net).

+If that looks interesting, let's start!

+### 🤗 Hugging Face x TIMM

 Making computer vision models (especially large ones) available on mobile devices sounds interesting in theory.

 But in practice there are many hurdles -